ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Summary Display
 ^^^^^^^^^^^^^^^

-Press [PF5] at the line detail definition screen to display the summary list of rules associated with the line:
+Press [PF5] on the line detail definition screen to display the summary list of rules associated with the line:

 |image38|
 *Rule Summary Display*